 In May of 2013, Marianne Smyth was a new neighbor and quickly became my best friend.
-But she told me her name was "Mair Smyth" (One of the 23 aliases she used to scam people, including "Marianne Andle" and "Marianne Welch" I would later discover.)
+But she told me her name was "Mair Smyth" (This was one of the 23 aliases she used to scam people, including "Marianne Andle" and "Marianne Welch," that I would later discover.)

-In this video she went by the name "Mair Aine" masquerading as a psychic to scam people in Los Angeles.
+In this video she goes by the name "Mair Aine" masquerading as a psychic to swindle "clients" in Los Angeles.
 In fact, she assumed the identities of lawyers, psychologists, cancer patients and even celebrities like Jennifer Aniston and Ashley Judd to scam people.

 When we met, I had no idea that she was actually a professional con artist, on the run from authorities; and that I was about to become one of her many "marks".
 She would end up scamming almost $100,000 from me through an elaborate series of Confidence Tricks.